-My first article for Surviving College is indeed, a rant!
+My first article for CampusRiot is indeed, a rant!
 If you’ve kept up on the intern-news lately, you would know that there have been a handful of recent lawsuits in the state of New York that may end up causing chaos in HR departments across the country.
 The recent ruling against an unpaid internship from the 2010 movie Black Swan, as well as the three other recent cases, may endanger the future of the unpaid internships as we know it.
 As an unpaid intern myself, I’m here to say why you should be grateful for your opportunity.

 1. Be Grateful for the Experience